 - Who will work on my case?

 Many lawyers, especially those on television, send your case to assistants,

 paralegals or “case managers” who are not lawyers and not

 licensed to even sign legal documents.
-At Vaught Law Firm, John Vaught
+At Vaught Law Firm, P.C.
+John Vaught

 works on your case from start to finish.

 - Will you actually file suit and try my case?

 The truth is, many lawyers now days don’t ever go to court for their

 clients and never see the courthouse.
 If the case can’t be quickly